aindilis/koms-web/README.md

 Then stop mitmproxy.
 Make sure you have all the Perl dependencies installed, then start ./komsweb-rpcxml.pl.
 Then run ./run.sh in a separate term.
 Then you should be able to point your browser anywhere and it should rewrite the traffic.
+In order to execute actions, you need to run the Mojo app, by cd mojo && ./run.sh